k8-g/T1A3-App/readme.md

 </details><br>

+Else, if it hasn't been guessed yet, it adds the guess to the guesses list.

-The player can continue guessing until either they have guessed all the hidden letters, or until the Hangman drawing is complete, which is 6 incorrect guesses count.
+The player can continue guessing until have guessed all the hidden letters or until the Hangman drawing is complete, which is 6 incorrect guesses count.
+This is achieved by the `check_letters` and `check_user_guess` functions looping until either game over = true or game over = false.

 In between all these turns, a function is called from the OS to clear the screen.